CTCycle/XREPORT-radiological-reports-generator/assets/docs/runtime/configuration.md

 - Frontend calls backend routes through `/api`.
 - Angular dev and preview proxy `/api` to `http://FASTAPI_HOST:FASTAPI_PORT` using `src/proxy.conf.cjs`.
 - The Windows launcher starts the backend, waits for `/api/health`, then starts the frontend preview and opens the configured UI URL.
-- The application derives the portable root from the deployed folder structure and owns all model caches under `app/resources/models`. `HF_HOME`, `HF_HUB_CACHE`, `TORCH_HOME`, and `KERAS_HOME` are set by the backend at startup; hostile or stale user-level cache variables, including deprecated `TRANSFORMERS_CACHE`, are cleared.
+- The application derives the portable root from the deployed folder structure and owns all model caches under `<resource root>/models`. `HF_HOME`, `HF_HUB_CACHE`, `TORCH_HOME`, and `KERAS_HOME` are set by the backend at startup; hostile or stale user-level cache variables, including deprecated `TRANSFORMERS_CACHE`, are cleared.
 - The external catalogue contains exactly five SHA-pinned public report-generation models (four chest-X-ray specialists and the broader gated MedGemma option).
-Their first Download or Generate action stages the pinned revision into `app/resources/models/huggingface/staging`; only a verified snapshot that produces a non-empty report is promoted to `installed`.
+Their first Download or Generate action stages the pinned revision into `<resource root>/models/huggingface/staging`; only a verified snapshot that produces a non-empty report is promoted to `installed`.
-- Installed metadata is stored in `app/resources/models/huggingface/metadata`.
+- Installed metadata is stored in `<resource root>/models/huggingface/metadata`.
 Restarted processes load the verified local snapshot with `local_files_only=true` and do not consult unrelated global caches.
 Check for updates, repair, reinstall, and download-update are explicit user actions.